johadi/seenons-api/devops-section.md

 * Ease of creating custom tooling.

 ## Pipeline setup
+In my Github Action's `YAML` file, I will do the following:

 1. Configure the CI environment.
 I will use an Ubuntu environment.
 2. Add a step to checkout the code
 3. Add a step to run the tests (If the pipeline fails, the tests are failing)